 The time needed to cook Chinese steamed egg really depends on the vessel the eggs are in.
 If the steamed egg is cooked in a wide, shallow bowl, it usually takes about 10 to 12 minutes.
 For taller, skinnier bowls, the eggs can take more than 14 minutes.

 The best ratio for Chinese steamed egg is 2 parts water (or stock) and 1 part egg, by weight.
 If you prefer a firmer egg custard, reduce the water or stock to 1.5 part and 1 part egg.

 If you’ve made this recipe or any recipes from our blog, please tag us on Instagram using #twoplaidaprons!
 You can also tag us in your Instagram stories using @two_plaid_aprons.
 We would love to see your creations!
 It absolutely makes our day! 🥰

-- Strain the egg mixture into a heatproof bowl, large enough to accommodate at least 1½ cup of liquid.*Highly recommend lightly greasing the bowl with oil for the steamed eggs.
-This will prevent the eggs from sticking onto the bowl.*
+- Using a fine mesh strainer, strain the egg mixture into a heatproof bowl, large enough to accommodate at least 1½ cup of liquid.
+We recommend a bowl that is wide and shallow.

 - Cover the bowl with cling wrap and carefully place the bowl into the steamer.
 Steam the egg for about 10 to 12 minutes, or until the steamed egg is set and jiggly.*A fool-proof way to check if the steamed egg is cooked is to insert a spoon the middle of the egg.
 If the liquid that emerge is clear and the egg holds its shape, it's done.
 If the steamed egg cannot hold its shape and the liquid looks murky or like beaten eggs, it is under.
 Keep steaming for a few more minutes.*